 Here at DesignDiverso we really like to imagine what the future will look like and may bring in terms of innovation.

-By observing and studying adaptation and evolutions throughout history from early paleozoic era is possible to determine few patterns and that above all, that nature and life required millions of years to adapt and survive the several (5) mass extinctions events occurred throughout time.
+By observing and studying adaptation and evolutions throughout history from early paleozoic era is possible to determine few patterns and above all, that nature and life required millions of years to adapt and survive the several (5) mass extinctions events occurred throughout time.

-Interesting part is how long such life forms took to evolve in comparison to us humans and the number of deadly hurdles that they managed to survive in order to get where they are today.
+Interesting part is how long such life forms took to evolve in comparison to us humans and the number of deadly hurdles they had managed to survive in order to get where they are today.

 Let’s break down the periods and eras.